A Serving of Relief

 “No, I mean…” I try once more, and I can feel my cheeks heating up.
 Fuck, fuck, I don’t know what to say.
 She’s really in love with me?
 So that’s why she’s been acting so weird?

-I notice that she is starting to giggle now.
+I can hear her starting to giggle.
 I take that as a good sign and I can feel my panic starting to subside.
 I glance over at her, and there’s a small smile now.
 Good.

 What do I do though?
 She’s in love with me.
 With another woman.
 I’ve never even considered that… I rub my head, ruffling up my hair, as if that’s going to get my brain working better.
 I certainly didn’t think… yet it explains so much.